cvg/lamaria/README.md

   - Pinhole - Downloads ASL folder, rosbag, and pinhole calibration file.
   - Both - Downloads both raw and pinhole data.

-Ground truth files are automatically downloaded only for the training sequences.
+Ground truth files are automatically downloaded only for the training sequences. **Please note that the full archive is very large (~3.5 TB).
+Download full sets only if you have sufficient storage 💣.**

-**Some example commands**
+#### Some example commands

 To download all training sequences in both raw and pinhole formats:
 ```bash